tamminenibhavya/Windturbineproject/README.md

 - The project is designed to work in both development and production workspaces.
 - Requires Unity Catalog for table management.
 - Uses serverless clusters to run the DLT pipeline.
-- Files are uploaded to a Databricks Volume.
+- Tubine Data CSV Files are uploaded to a Databricks Volume.
 - Tables are managed within Unity Catalog.

 This project structure and workflow ensure a robust, scalable, and maintainable data pipeline for processing wind turbine data.
 By leveraging Auto Loader for efficient data ingestion and DLT for scalable and reliable data processing, the solution is designed to handle data of any size while maintaining data quality and integrity.